Setting Aside a Default Judgment in Queensland

 If they do not, then the plaintiff can apply to the Court registrar for judgment for the full amount of the claim, interest, and legal costs.

-This is almost the same process for QCAT also.
+This is almost the same process as QCAT, also.

 Setting Aside a Default Judgment

-When a court makes a decision regarding a case, it issues a judgment.
+When a court decides a case, it issues a judgment.
 In the context of default judgments, where a decision is made because one party doesn’t respond or appear in court, it’s crucial to understand the difference between an “Irregularly Entered Judgment” and a “Regularly Entered Judgment.”

 Irregularly Entered Judgment